tutorgen/hpit_services/README.md

 `pip install -r requirements-win.txt`

 #####Configuring HPIT
-First, make sure that MongoDB, Neo4j, and Couchbase are running.
+First, make sure that MongoDB, and Neo4j are running.
 HPIT is configured to use SQLite for development, so PostgreSQL does not need to be started.
 The databases can be controlled by these commands: